SoukP1/Modular-14/README.md

 # Modular-14

 Backtest, tune and evaluate an SVM machine learning trading algorithm and then compare it against the results of a separately chosen ML model of my choice.
 The machine learning model that I chose to incorporate into the trading algorithm was a Stochastic Gradient Descent (SGD) model.
-The analysis is below.

 ### Tuning the Baseline ML Algorithm
 The first step in tuning the baseline ML algorithm was to test different sized training windows for the model and analyze the results.